El Greco: Modern

+Julius Meier-Grafe, indeed, considered El Greco greater than Velázquez, believing the latter to simply be a "faint reflection" of the former.
+He placed El Greco as the immediate precursor to French impressionism and an innovative colorist who anticipated painters like Pierre-Auguste Renoir and Paul Cézanne.

+In 2003, Japanese art historian Yasunari Kitaura noted that El Greco is considered "one of the greatest painters ever in the history of universal art".
+He considered his art as being firmly rooted in a "prestigious artistic genealogy" prototype, which El Greco greatly outdoes, transcends and surpasses.
+In 2020, art critic Sebastian Smee added that: "Without El Greco, Picasso's early Blue and Rose periods are hard to imagine".

 Influence on other artists

 Portrait of Fernando Niño de Guevara (ca. 1600, oil on canvas, 170.8 cm × 108 cm, New York, Metropolitan Museum of Art) by El Greco is seen as the primary influence and as the "immediate predecessor" of Velázquez's famous Portrait of Innocent X.

 Portrait of Innocent X (ca. 1650, oil on canvas, 141 cm × 119 cm, Rome, Galleria Doria Pamphilj) by Diego Velázquez was primarily influenced by El Greco's Portrait of Fernando Niño de Guevara; the red robe of the Pope, especially, seems to have been infused with El Greco's subtlety.

 The Opening of the Fifth Seal (1608–1614, oil on canvas, 225 × 193 cm., New York, Metropolitan Museum) has been suggested to be the prime source of inspiration for Picasso's Les Demoiselles d'Avignon.

 Picasso's Les Demoiselles d'Avignon (1907, oil on canvas, 243.9 × 233.7 cm., New York, Museum of Modern Art) appears to have certain morphological and stylistic similarities with The Opening of the Fifth Seal.